Saatwik-ss/DashLab-assignment/DaSH-Lab-Induction-Assignment-2025/part1_matrix_multiplication/REPORT.md

 Using shared memory allows reuse of matrix elements by 16 threads in a block, reducing redundant global reads by nearly 16x.
 The synchronization barrier (`__syncthreads()`) ensures all threads finish loading data before computation begins on a tile.

 Problems Faced:
 The main challenge was the implementation, watched some youtube videos and some example implementations and tried to stray a bit further from prior implementations without getting errors.
+The errors especially during testing of the code with a main function.

 Profiler & Performance:
 Compared to the naive kernel (~9.3 ms, 230 GFLOPS), the tiled version runs in about 5.8 ms, achieving ~370 GFLOPS on a T4 GPU.
 That’s roughly a 1.6x speedup, primarily due to reduced global memory bandwidth pressure and increased data reuse.
 The shared-memory footprint per block was around 2×16×16×4 bytes = 2 KB, well within hardware limits.